 That means you must have a retail sales process that engages a shopper sufficiently to lower their guard to consider the upgraded model, the extravagant gift, the full outfit.

-Consumers are guarding themselves and crowing about how smart they are they didn’t pay full price for something or saw something on sale and grabbed it.
+Consumers guard themselves and crow about how smart they are they didn’t pay full price for something or how they saw something on sale and grabbed it.

 But price is not what sells wants; people do.

 When you have untrained employees or ones who were subjected to outdated sales materials, they panic when a shopper brings up an objection.